davinaleong/boilerplate-react-webpack/README.md

-# React Webpack & Typescript Boilerplate
+# React Webpack, SCSS & Typescript Boilerplate

 ## About

-This repo is about me learning how to setup my own React & Typescript boilerplate using webpack.

-I'm also planning to add SASS and environment-specific configs to this boilerplate too.
+This is my webpack boilerplate for React which includes SCSS, typescript, linting and formatting.

 ## Stopped At